Frequency: Frequency counter

 Higher frequencies are usually measured with a frequency counter.
 This is an electronic instrument which measures the frequency of an applied repetitive electronic signal and displays the result in hertz on a digital display.
 It uses digital logic to count the number of cycles during a time interval established by a precision quartz time base.
 Cyclic processes that are not electrical, such as the rotation rate of a shaft, mechanical vibrations, or sound waves, can be converted to a repetitive electronic signal by transducers and the signal applied to a frequency counter.
 As of 2018, frequency counters can cover the range up to about 100 GHz.
 This represents the limit of direct counting methods; frequencies above this must be measured by indirect methods.

 Heterodyne methods

 Above the range of frequency counters, frequencies of electromagnetic signals are often measured indirectly utilizing heterodyning (frequency conversion).
 A reference signal of a known frequency near the unknown frequency is mixed with the unknown frequency in a nonlinear mixing device such as a diode.
 This creates a heterodyne or "beat" signal at the difference between the two frequencies.
 If the two signals are close together in frequency the heterodyne is low enough to be measured by a frequency counter.
 This process only measures the difference between the unknown frequency and the reference frequency.
-To reach higher frequencies, several stages of heterodyning can be used.
+To convert higher frequencies, several stages of heterodyning can be used.
 Current research is extending this method to infrared and light frequencies (optical heterodyne detection).